Home » FAMILY » Eight Habits for a Happy and Healthy Marriage

 Do you want to celebrate your 10th anniversary in Paris?
 Make a plan to make it happen.
 Does your husband want to start his own business?
 What training and finances will he need?
 Make a plan for that.
 Have you always wanted to foster?
 Budget for adding on bedrooms or buying a larger house.

 Get rid of the idea of “his money” and “my money.”
 If you are married, nothing is ‘his’ or ‘hers’ anymore – it is all ‘ours.’
-Remember – one flesh doesn’t just mean sex, it means one in heart, one in goals, and even one in finances.
+Remember – one flesh doesn’t just mean sex, it means one in heart, one in goals, and one in finances.

 I know it can be a hassle to combine separate accounts, especially if you have a lot of bills drafted automatically.
 But what is more important to you – building unity and trust in your marriage or doing things the easy way?

 As you tackle the task of combining accounts, don’t forget to make a plan for your finances.
-Most people call this a budget – but if that word causes you to break out in a cold sweat, call it a plan, a program, or system.
+Most people call this a budget – but if that word causes you to break out in a cold sweat, call it a plan, a program, or a system.
 Sit down together and figure out how much income (net) you have each month as a couple (not his and hers!).
 Then write down your family expenses – including giving, saving, and investing.
 The income and outgo should match.
 If they don’t, cut expenses or increase income until they do.

 You can get far more detailed advice from others, but you get the basic idea.
 Pool your money, decide together how to spend and save your money, and have a plan for resolving conflicts about money.
 For more information, I like anything by Dave Ramsey.